 Within-species variation: Bacterial and archaeal populations are remarkably heterogeneous.
 They may be clonal, but microbial populations are often composed of multiple co-circulating lineages distinguished by phenotypic and genetic differences, the latter originating from both allelic variation and gene content variation.
 While puzzling, within-species heterogeneity in microbes is not uncommon, but the underlying factors that drive this variation remain unclear.
 We are interested in understanding the processes that contribute to the generation and maintenance of this variation within a species.
 To address this, we study "populations of genomes" that represent clusters of close relatives within and between environments or hosts.

 Horizontal gene transfer (HGT) and recombination: The acquisition of genetic material between two organisms that do not share a direct ancestor-descendant relationship is an important mechanism that contributes to the rapid creation of biological novelty that otherwise might have taken millions of years to occur.
 This is particularly pervasive across microbial lineages, creating phenotypic and genetic variation that can take bewilderingly complex forms even between closely related lineages.
 HGT enables organisms to acquire pre-existing adaptive characters from other organisms, regardless of phylogenetic distance.
 Thus, instead of genetic traits within lineages always emerging gradually through successive mutations and selection, evolution is accelerated as a parallel process, where inventions made in different lineages can come together in a single cell through HGT.
 In microbial populations, HGT and recombination (the acquisition of genetic material through genetic exchange of similar DNA sequences) are important processes that can lead to extensive genetic diversity in terms of gene content and allelic variation within a species.
-We are interested in identifying HGT and recombination events, and understand its contributions to the evolution of diverse microbial species.

 Ph.D., Microbiology, University of Connecticut